 What Is a Password Generator?

-With each Internet user having multiple online accounts, people tend to create passwords that are easy to remember.
-Unfortunately, this strategy usually results in users practicing poor password hygiene.
-Below are some of the common issues seen when creating passwords.
+With most of us balancing a multitude of online accounts, people tend to create passwords that are easy to remember.
+Unfortunately, this strategy usually results in users practicing poor password hygiene which can lead to their passwords getting compromised.
+Below are some of the common issues that arise when creating passwords.

-Weak passwords — If your passwords contain dictionary words or they are under 12 characters, chances are your password strength is not up to standards.
-The fewer characters it has, the faster it is to crack.
-Cyberattackers also have tools and software to run through multiple combinations when attempting a dictionary or brute force attack.
+Weak passwords — If your passwords contain dictionary words or are under 16 characters, your password strength is not up to minimum standards.
+The fewer characters it has, the easier it is to crack.
+Cybercriminals also have tools and software to run through multiple combinations when attempting a dictionary or brute force attack.

-Password reuse — Reusing the same passwords across multiple accounts may save you the trouble of having to memorize multiple passwords, but this also means one breached account is equivalent to multiple breached accounts.
-If an attacker gets a hold of one set of credentials, they can use the same email address and password pairing across multiple platforms to see if you are guilty of password reuse.
+Password reuse — Reusing the same password across multiple accounts may save you the trouble of having to memorize multiple passwords, but this also means one breached account is equivalent to multiple breached accounts.
+If a cybercriminal gets a hold of one set of credentials, they can use the same email address and password pairing across multiple platforms.

 Unsafe password storage — Keeping track of all of your passwords can be difficult.
-Unfortunately, writing passwords on a sticky note or saving passwords in an online document is not the answer.
-Additionally, sharing online credentials with coworkers through communication channels such as Slack will create a paper trail and increase your chances of becoming a data breach victim.
+Unfortunately, writing passwords on a sticky note, your phone’s note app or saving passwords in a spreadsheet is not the answer.
+Additionally, sharing online credentials with family members via email or coworkers through communication channels such as Slack will create a digital “paper trail” that increases your chances of becoming a data breach victim.

-Using a secure password generator is a great way to create strong passwords that are harder for attackers to guess.
+Using a secure password generator is a great way to create strong passwords that are harder for cybercriminals to guess.
 Below are a few reasons why you should use a password generator.

 Humans tend to create weak passwords to make them easier to memorize.
-Below are some common traits of weak and strong passwords.
+Below shows what a weak password looks like versus a strong password.

 Easily guessable words